 After earning her PhD from the University of Illinois at Chicago, Osiecki was a two-year post-doctoral fellow at Rice University working on a multi-university collaboration with sociology and civil and environmental engineering faculty from Rice University, atmospheric science faculty from the University of Houston, and biomedical informatics specialists at the University of Texas Health Science Center (UTHealth) at Houston as a part of the Houston Aerosol Characterization and Health Experiment (HACHE).
 The study investigated which Houston neighborhoods are most at risk for negative health effects due to air pollution from traffic and industry.
 Her interdisciplinary background in public health and geographic information systems allowed her to work on multiple facets of the study providing expertise on the relationship between air pollution exposures and increased health risks associated with respiratory and heart disease.

 She spent two years as an assistant professor at the University of Illinois at Springfield incorporating experiential learning into public health curriculum.
-Osiecki currently teaches a variety of public health courses at the University of Minnesota and is expanding her research interests to study the pedagogy of public health teaching.
+Osiecki currently teaches a variety of public health courses and is expanding her research interests to study the pedagogy of public health teaching.
 She believes in the importance of integrative learning to help public health professionals address inequities in our neighborhoods.